-Volume 6 is also now available in several digital e-book formats.
+Volume 7 is now available in several digital e-book formats.
 They are available for downloading at the following links, or directly from your electronic device in its respective e-book store:

 - PDF (free) – can be read on most computers and devices, but text size cannot usually be adjusted.